KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/README.md

 •   places worth to visit;

-•   tour map (the map extends when clicked, it opens in a new window and has interesting places marked);
+•   tour map (the map extends when clicked, it opens in a new window and has interesting places marked on the map);

 ***Gallery***